marianaWest/birthdayApp/README.md

 ***
 ## Tech
 Express - A web server to handle requests in server side
+Mongoose
+dotenv
+MongoDB
+Body-parser: A library to parse the POST request body
+EJS: A template engine to render web pages
+Passport: Handles authentication
+Transport

 Bree - A job scheduler
-body-parser: A library to parse the POST request body
-EJS: A template engine to render web pages
-passport: Handles authentication

 **
 ## Questions